phiroict/PoC_py_complete/Readme.md

 - kubectl - Kubernetes command line for interacting with the system, installed together with minikube and configured when running it.
 - Kustomize - a wrapper around environment separation for kubernetes manifests.

+This PoC runs on Arch Linux (2021-10-03 version) it should run with few conversions on other Linux brands.

 # Setup

 ## Source of this PoC